pens/rgb.sh/_posts/2019-03-07-digitization.md

 1. *Local Folders (right click) > ImportExportTools > Import mbox file.*
 2. *Local Folders (right click) > ImportExportTools > Export all messages in the folder > HTML format (with attachments).*

-From here, I wrote a script to organize all of the attachments so that I could quickly find the attachments I care about.
+From here, I wrote a script to organize all of the attachments so that I could quickly find the ones I wanted.

 ```bash
 {% include digitization/email.sh %}